hjhart/exploring_backbone/README.md

 Once everything is ready for production, run `rake js:compile` and it will compile everything into the `public/assets` directory.
 Keep in mind that until you delete the javascript files within the `public/assets/` directory sinatra will _not_ be feeding the files within the `coffeescript` directory.

+## Feedback:

+Message me on twitter @hjhart, or, submit issues on github.

 ![Counter](http://hjhart.dyndns.org:3003/coffee.jpg "Counter")